 c.
 Recertification by Examination: A certified applicator passes the Department’s private applicator examination(s) for all categories in which they intend to license.
 (7-1-24)

 i.
-Examinations may be taken beginning the thirteenth (13th) month of the license period.
+Examinations may be taken within twelve (12) months prior to renewal of the certification period.
 (7-1-24)

 ii.
 The examination procedures as outlined in Subsection 100.03 will be followed.
 (7-1-24)